 Regular updates are expected to follow, in the same fashion as Microsoft ran the Windows Insider Program.
 If you've got a supported handset that's spare, you can take a look at what's to come.
 We've written all about getting involved in the Android Beta Program in a separate feature.

 Android Nougat preview

-Thanks to the release of the Android Nougat preview, we now have plenty of information about what Android Nougat might look like when it lands on a consumer device later in the year.
+Thanks to the release of the Android Nougat preview, we now have plenty of information about what Android Nougat will look like when it lands on a consumer device later in the year.